hyoban/sakuin/README.md

 const site = = await client.site.getInfo(HANDLE)
 ```

-For more details, please refer to the [SDK documentation](https://sakuin-docs.vercel.app).
+For more details, please take a look at the [SDK documentation](https://sakuin-docs.vercel.app).

 ## See also